History of Media Studies

 Jeff Pooley

-Jeff Pooley (PhD, Columbia University) is professor of media & communication at Muhlenberg College in Allentown, PA.
+Jeff Pooley (PhD, Columbia University) is affiliated professor of media & communication at Muhlenberg College in Allentown, PA, and lecturer at the Annenberg School for Communication, University of Pennsylvania.
 His research interests center on the history of media research within the context of the social sciences, with special focus on the early Cold War behavioral sciences.
-He is author of James W. Carey and Communication Research: Reputation at the University’s Margins (Peter Lang, 2016), and co-editor of The History of Media and Communication Research (Peter Lang, 2008), Media and Social Justice (Palgrave, 2011), and Redrawing the Boundaries of the Social Sciences: How Social Problems Become Economic Problems in the Postwar U.S. (Cambridge University Press, forthcoming).
+He is author of James W. Carey and Communication Research: Reputation at the University’s Margins (Peter Lang, 2016), and co-editor of The History of Media and Communication Research (Peter Lang, 2008), Media and Social Justice (Palgrave, 2011), and Society on the Edge: Social Science and Public Policy in the Postwar United States (Cambridge University Press, 2021).
 He is co-founder of the Society for the History of Recent Social Science, and has published articles and book chapters on a range of related topics.

 • PeteSimonson's picture